tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/index.md

 ## Communication Services Resource Groups

-You can perform various actions against several key areas of communication services:
+You can perform various actions against several key areas of communication services.
+Each area is listed below and has its current API Version listed.

 | Resource Groups                                                                       | Current API Version | Description                                                                                            |
 | ------------------------------------------------------------------------------------- | ------------------- | ------------------------------------------------------------------------------------------------------ |